Staring Back: The Creation and Legacy of Picasso’s Demoiselles d’Avignon

 The workshop will meet at UVM’s Fab Lab in Votey 122 on the UVM campus.
 Materials Fee: $25; call the Museum Education Department at 656-0750

-Track the sonic footprints of Burlington and create an experiential sound map of obscured ambient noise inspired by John Cage’s experiments with everyday sound.
+Track the sonic footprints of Burlington and create an experiential sound map of obscured ambient noise inspired by John Cage’s experiments with everyday sound, read it.
 In part one of this two-part workshop, participants make a simple electronic listening device by repurposing the ubiquitous and inexpensive contact microphones (piezos) found in old cellphones, computers, and other devices.
 In part two, participants discover hidden sounds and contribute to the creation of a unique sound map of Burlington.

 Jenn Karson, Project Collaborator on Staring Back, and Supervisor, UVM’s FabLab; Griffin Jones ’15 Electrical Engineering